-Want to purchase this lesson plan ready to print and go?
+Want to purchase this Middle School Groundhog Day lesson plan ready to print and go?

 Groundhog Day Non-Fiction Article: This Middle School Groundhog Day lesson plan contains 1 non-fiction article and 3 reading activities to assist with reading comprehension, standardized test prep, and cross-curricular learning.
 It contains both PDF and digital formats.

 - Teacher lesson plan